STUDY JAPANESE ONLINE WITH NATIVES HERE

 Wafu Pasta - Italian Pasta in Japan

-In Japan, as in the rest of the world, you can find the traditional pasta from Italy and other regions of Europe.
-Western recipes like carbonara It is quite popular in Japan.
-I personally tried these pasta thanks to Japan.
+In Japan, just like the rest of the world, you can find traditional Italian pastas and other regions of Europe.
+Western recipes like carbonara are quite popular in Japan.
+I personally experienced these pastas thanks to Japan.

-There are restaurant franchises like saizeriya specializing in pasta similar to Italian dishes, but adapted to the Japanese palate.
+There are restaurant franchises like saizeriya specialized in pasta similar to Italian dishes, but adapted to the Japanese palate.
 Pizzas and other types of pasta are quite common in Japan.

-There is a fusion of Italian pasta with Japanese pasta called Wafu Pasta.
-Just as you find authentic Italian recipes in Japan, you also find traditional pasta like spaghetti in Japanese recipes.
+There is a fusion of Italian pasta and Japanese pasta called Wafu Pasta.
+Just as you can find authentic Italian recipes in Japan, you can also find traditional pasta like spaghetti in Japanese recipes.

 The origin of Wafu dough dates back to 1953 in a small restaurant in Tokyo called Kabenoana (Hole in the Wall).
 At the time, there were only three restaurants serving pasta in Tokyo, one of which was in the Imperial Hotel.”

-Italian-style pasta is often called pasta, which literally refers to pasta.
+Italian pasta is usually called pasta, which literally refers to dough.
 It is also commonly used to refer to the variety of pasta dishes.
-In Japanese, noodles are called men [麺].
+In Japanese, pasta is called men [麺].

 Typically, dough is made from an unleavened dough of durum wheat flour mixed with water and formed into sheets or various shapes.
 It can be made with flour from other cereals or grains, and eggs can be used instead of water.